estuary/flow/site/docs/guides/create-dataflow.md

   The rest of the page populates with the properties required for that connector.
   More details are on each connector are provided in the [connectors reference](../reference/Connectors/materialization-connectors/README.md).

-3. Fill out the required properties and click **Regenerate catalog**.
+3. Fill out the required properties and click **Discover Endpoint**.

   Flow initiates a connection with the destination system, and creates a binding to map each collection in your catalog to a **resource** in the destination.
   Again, these may be tables, data streams, or something else.